Wednesday: Hili dialogue

 On the positive, today I added (via Jerry and Dr Cobb) another lovely non-english obscenity to my collection (numbering several hundred at this time, over at least 30 languages.
 Kinda lost track a long time ago.
 They find their way out on their own, usually) I don’t think I had any Cantonese in my collection previously, though several Mandarin due to an ex.

 1. Yes.
 Startle factor made Tunemah laugh out loud funny for me this morning.
 Glad Matthew is focussed on serious research between his brilliant offerings.
-I wondered why this peak never was mentioned among my sierra backpacking friends, so I looked it up: not for the average weekend hiker according both to wikipedia and some specialized trail summaries: (from ai wikipedia summary)
+I wondered why this peak never was mentioned among my sierra backpacking friends, so I looked it up: not for the average weekend hiker according both to wikipedia and some specialized trail summaries: (from ai wikipedia summary – I can hear the muttering)

 Tunemah Peak (11,894 ft) in Kings Canyon National Park is considered the hardest west-side peak to reach in the Sierra Nevada.
 A typical backpacking trip spans 45+ miles with over 13,000 ft of elevation gain, featuring demanding cross-country routes, rough terrain, and steep scree.